kube-rs/website/docs/controllers/availability.md

 This is due to a couple of properties:

-- Controllers are queue consumers that not require 100% uptime to meet a 100% SLO
+- Controllers are queue consumers that do not require 100% uptime to meet a 100% SLO
 - Rust images are often very small and will reschedule quickly
 - watch streams re-initialise quickly with the current state on boot
 - [[reconciler#idempotency]] means multiple repeat reconciliations are not problematic